mushahadur/OTMS_Project/README.md

-### Hi there 👋, Online Training Management System
+### Hi there 👋, Mushahedur Rahman Khan
 #### This is my front-end and back-end development in PHP with Laravel Framework
 ![This is my front-end and back-end development in PHP with Laravel Framework](https://www.linkedin.com/in/mushahadur/overlay/background-image/)

 I am a full-stack web developer.
 I build my online training management system.

-Skills: PHP/Laravel/Bootstrap/jQuery / JS / HTML / CSS
+Skills: PHP/Laravel/Bootstrap/jQuery /JS / HTML / CSS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning JavaScript